Tolun Cerkes - Private Guide in IstanbulMember Since 2005

 Day 2 Istanbul - Classical Istanbul

 Early departure at 7.00 visit of the Hippodrome and Blue Mosque then continue to the Yerebatan underground cistern.
 Proceed to the Istanbul Archaeological Museum and see the Sarcophagus of Alexander the Great before visiting the Topkapi Palace.
 Our visit in the Topkapi Palace will be a full visit including the Harem as well.
+Excursion with private guide in Ankara.
 A nice view over Istanbul and a beverage will be available in the Palace.
 After the visit of Topkapi we will see the masterpiece of the Byzantine art, St. Sophia.
 The Grand Bazaar will be our next destination.
 We will also visit a baroque style mosque Nuruosmaniye, and a famous Second Hand Book Store Market Bajazet Mosque while wondering around the Bazaar.

 Day 3 Istanbul - Golden Horn